syedtoheedgillani/MultiSelect/README.md

 **Usage:**

 The extended MultiSelect plugin can be easily integrated into your existing Moodle instance.
-Refer to the provided documentation to install and configure the plugin, and take advantage of its extended capabilities when creating and managing selections.
+To obtain the code, feel free to reach out to me on [Upwork](https://www.upwork.com/freelancers/~0188ff047bab91ab3c).
+Take advantage of its extended capabilities when creating and managing selections.